junxit/us-congress-bills-109/metadata.md

 - 2005-03-17 — Introduced in House
 - 2005-03-17 — Introduced in House
 - 2005-03-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2005-03-18 — Referred to the Subcommittee on Water Resources and Environment.
+- 2005-05-18 — Committee Consideration and Mark-up Session Held.
+- 2005-05-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2005-05-18 — Subcommittee on Water Resources and Environment Discharged.
+- 2005-07-13 — Placed on the Union Calendar, Calendar No. 104.
+- 2005-07-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-167.
+- 2005-07-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-167.